kadena-io/marmalade/pact/metadata.md

-# Marmalade v2 Metadata Standard
+# Marmalade v2 metadata standard
 ## Overview
 With marmalade V2, the **on-chain** metadata schema for non-fungible tokens (NFTs) has been deprecated.
 This means that the manifest schema, which was previously used to store the metadata for NFTs on-chain, is no longer being used.
 Instead, a new schema has been introduced, which is off-chain and conforms to the widely accepted standard for NFT metadata.